 For some, changing the balance of foods to less of the former and more of the latter could be a step that moves the scale in a better direction.

-Note how you feel around running, and pay attention to how you are responding tot that.
+Note how you feel around your running, and pay attention to how you are responding to that.

-3. Time your recovery fuel.
-After an especially long or hard run, you want to refuel after your run to hasten recovery.
+After an incredibly long or hard run, you want to refuel after your run to hasten recovery.

 You can combine this in the form of a well-timed meal that also serves to help you recover from your run.